Support #2325

 i now realise there arent any youth longitudinal weights, i do not think id have the capabilities to create my own weight given my time constraints.
 Could you please suggest another alternative? would i be able to use the cross sectional youth weight? or perhaps the household longitudinal weight as that is the exposure

-Updated by Understanding Society User Support Team about 7 hours ago
+Updated by Understanding Society User Support Team 24 days ago

 - Category set to Weights